Student Code of Conduct

 - False Information

 - Mission Statement and Core Values

 - Weapons and Explosives

-The sale, use, distribution, consumption, or procurement of alcoholic beverages on University premises is prohibited.
+The sale, use, distribution, consumption, or procurement of alcoholic beverages on University premises is prohibited, except when student attendance is permitted at a University-sponsored event.
 The sale, use, distribution, consumption or procurement of alcoholic beverages for anyone who is under the age of twenty-one (21); being in the presence of alcohol on University premises; suspicion of alcohol intoxication; the use of false identification to procure alcohol.
 Students are expected to abide by all federal and state laws regarding alcohol.